Table of Contents

 Please note - I do not "guide" or serve as a "sitter" for any psychedelic experiences for anyone.
 I provide my clients with helpful preparation, medicine selection and integration of these potentially transformative experiences.
 The information below and elsewhere on this website is not intended as encouragement for anyone to take psychedelics - unless it is done in a legal location with competent guidance in a safe, supportive environment following in-depth preparation for the experience.
 This short article presents some of the possible risks involved in a psychedelic experience.

-A few podcasts to check out: This 1 hour 40 min podcast from 2023 will give you a sense of my oriention and how I often work with folks.
+You can get a sense of how I support folks who use psychedelics from these podcasts: This 1 hour 40 min podcast from 2023 will give you a sense of my orientation and how I often work with folks.
+This 90-min podcast from October 2024 will give you a glimpse of how I work with conditioning as I share some of my experiences with psychedelics.
 You may find this 35-min podcast helpful where a client shares his experience of our time together.
 In this 1.5 hour interview from May 2019, he and I explore some of the key elements of this transformational psychedelic-assisted healing work.
 And, here's a 75-min YouTube video from December 2023 on the topic of Ayahuasca, Sex, Money & Power and a 25-minute YouTube podcast about an Aya experience I had in April 2024.

 From my perspective, it's also important that one feel internally "called or led" to take psychedelics and are not being overly influenced by peer pressure or media hype.
 And, some personal research is important to cultivate a basic understanding of psychedelic experiences and in establishing reasonable expectations.
 A 50-year accumulation of empirical research suggests that carefully-conducted psychedelic experiences can facilitate psychological and emotional healing.
 They can be transformative, truly life-changing.
 My brief article on re-parenting provides a glimpse of one of the ways these experiences can facilitate emotional and psychological healing and here are some suggestions for getting started on this healing path.
 Of course, there's also evidence of harm resulting from the reckless misuse of these powerful substances.
 So, it pays to be careful...